 Problem no.1: The wrong backpack

-This section would have always been as long and lonely but it wouldn’t have been so tiring if I’d haven’t made the mistakes I did.
+This section of walking the South Downs Way would have always been as long and lonely but it wouldn’t have been so tiring if I’d haven’t made the mistakes I did.
 The biggest problem was the backpack I was wearing.
 I had used it for multi-day hikes before but not on a solo trip.
 Usually, my full backpack would weigh around or less than 22lbs total if I was hiking with someone else.
 On my own, it was 30lb.
 The backpack in question is of an exceptionally lightweight design which doesn’t provide a whole lot of hip support.
 It is also too long for me.
 Simply put, the backpack was not built for what I was carrying in it.
 This was the main cause of my hip and knee problems.

 The most frustrating thing about the backpack situation was that I had another backpack.
 A backpack with an incredibly supportive hip belt and a harness that fitted me a lot better.
 I have no idea why I didn’t bring it.
 Returning to the trail on day 3, I used this backpack to the end.
 It felt like I was carrying a load about 15lbs lighter.
 I also revised what I was carrying, and dropped a few pounds of weight.